nextflow-io/website/content/example4.md

 #!/usr/bin/env nextflow

 /*
- * The following pipeline parameters specify the refence genomes
+ * The following pipeline parameters specify the reference genomes
  * and read pairs and can be provided as command line options */ params.reads = "$baseDir/data/ggal/ggal_gut_{1,2}.fq"